My Architecture Projects at a Glance (3) | Best of Architech Studios

 Finally, I hope that the general concept of the following projects will stay respected for its minimal levels; I hereby ban all kinds of copying and cloning, just for the general benefit, and as our Lord told us: "If you want to help someone teach him how to fish and don't give him a fish for just one meal instead".

-I only allow the beneficial and positive inspiration of my designs in a way that leads at the end to a personal conception, which is my aim in posting this article and others in the series.
+I only allow the beneficial and positive inspiration of my designs in a way that leads in the end to a personal conception, which is my aim in posting this article and others in the series.

 If you need further information and advice, I am ready to help!
+Drop me a line at my e-mail address: info@101architechprojectsandblogs.com

-or message me on my WhatsApp at +961 3 577506
+Or message me on my WhatsApp number at +961 3 577506

-The following projects have been sorted randomly, and for information purposes only, and they are Copyrighted Materials as well.
+The following projects have been sorted randomly, and for information purposes only; they are copyrighted materials as well.
+So please, consider Inspiring not just Cloning!

 The Partially-Designed Projects (Architectural Works)

-As I did explain in my previous posts, my projects are sorted into two categories, and in this post, I will be reviewing the partially-designed ones.
+As I did explain in my previous posts, my projects are sorted into two categories, and in this post, I will be reviewing the partially designed ones.

-Anyway, I always find a way out of a condition like this with the proper and the simplest approach available that lets my client always be convinced of the solution and the results I provide.
+Anyway, I always find a way out of a condition like this with the proper and simplest approach available that lets my client always be convinced of the solution and the results I provide.

 Read more: Have a look at my two posts My Projects at a Glance (1) | Best of Architech Studios and My Projects at a Glance (2) | Best of Architech Studios, as it is the first and second parts of the series: The Best of Architech Studios.